freddiefujiwara/freddiefujiwara.github.io/README.md

 Here are some of my personal projects on GitHub:

-*   [prisma](https://github.com/freddiefujiwara/prisma) - A tool for pairwise test case generation.
+*   [prisma](https://github.com/freddiefujiwara/prisma) - Japanese Tranlation of A method of Risk based testing.
 *   [google-home-cli](https://github.com/freddiefujiwara/google-home-cli) - A command-line interface for Google Home.
 *   [ahcd](https://github.com/freddiefujiwara/ahcd) - A converter for Apple Health Care Data.
 *   [dtdt](https://github.com/freddiefujiwara/dtdt) - A test generator from decision trees to decision tables.